westsider/PitchPerfect/ReadMe.md

 Search documentation, resolve bugs, and read other people’s code Why is this project meaningful to my career?
 ====================
-MVC is the cornerstone of all iOS app development;
+MVC is the cornerstone of all iOS app development